wp-plugins/threewp-activity-monitor/readme.txt

 The old activity table is removed.

 == Changelog ==
+= 2.5 =
+* Post link uses get_permalink.
+* Remote host isn't displayed if it doesn't actually have a hostname.
+* Custom posts can be logged.
 = 2.4 =
 * Wordpress 3.3 compatability.
 * Page updates are tracked.
 Same as post updates.